 Click on the button to see items available for check out at Weatherford Public Library.

 Board Certified Behavior Analysts (BCBA) help children and adults with autism and other developmental and behavioral disorders.
 Choose from center-based or adult services.
 Cost will vary.
 Insurance is accepted.
-The closest location to Weatherford is in Benbrook.
+See the website for the center nearest you or choose the Tele-Health service for remote location options.

 Child Study Center